Haldelio/Muhammadhanif/README.md

-#### Currently, he focuses on research involving Synthetic Aperture Radar (SAR) remote sensing and Geospatial Artificial Intelligence (Geo-AI) for Earth observation and geohazard analysis and modelling.
+#### Currently, he focuses on research involving Synthetic Aperture Radar (SAR) remote sensing and Geospatial Artificial Intelligence (Geo-AI) for Earth observation, geohazard analysis and modelling.
 His research specifically investigates phenomena such as crustal deformation, volcanic deformation within the field of volcanology, seismic processes in seismology, and a range of natural hazard events.
 He is also open for research collaboration in related fields.

 #### muhammadhanif.m@cassia.kku.ac.th
 [Google Scholar](https://scholar.google.co.id/citations?user=ts-xt_cAAAAJ&hl=id) ||